 Asian economies have gone through major upheavals in the last few decades.
 With the emergence of transnational trade, reductions in trade barriers, and greater levels of investment in the region, Asian economies have seen high levels of rapid growth.
 Globalization has lifted millions of people out of poverty and provided greater opportunities for local Asian businesses through a large wealth of investors and financiers.
 This rise in globalization, however, also means an increase in the likelihood of volatile changes in currency and capital flow as Asia becomes more integrated with the rest of the world.
 Coupling this with a rise in technology, Asia has also seen a sizeable increase in income inequality.
 To complicate issues even further, protectionism from the West has been on a rise in the past few years and threaten the benefits of globalization.
 In this track, we will explore the current trends affecting Asian economies and see how business leaders and policymakers are dealing with the ever-changing issues.

-1 – Globalization and Free Trade
+1 – Globalization and Business Expansion

 2 – Maintaining a Successful Business in the Modern Age

 Business leaders in the modern age face a formidable amount of change.
 While new technology provides the opportunity for increased productivity, shifting labor markets also mean that many laborers are lacking the skills needed in the modern age.
 This panel will explore how international companies strike the balance between needs and wants of different people, how current high-level business leaders have managed to succeed in the face of change, and what challenges and potential opportunities they foresee in the upcoming future for their companies.

 Associate (Harvard): Faisal Younus

 Associate (Sydney): Hermi Human & Vitalina Pischenko